NxPKG/khulnasoft-docs/content/pages/platform/functions/bindings.md

 ## Durable Object namespaces

-[Durable Objects](/durable-objects/) (DO) are Cloudflare's strongly consistent data store that power capabilities such as connecting WebSockets and handling state.
+[Durable Objects](/durable-objects/) (DO) are Khulnasoft's strongly consistent data store that power capabilities such as connecting WebSockets and handling state.
 To bind your DO namespace to your Pages Function:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.
 3. Select your Pages project > **Settings** > **Functions** > **Durable Object bindings** > **Add binding**.
 4. Choose whether you would like to set up the binding in your **Production** or **Preview** environment.